 Of course, the metaphor goes further than just financial freedom.
 As much as Fight Club is about liberation from capitalism’s influence, it’s also about our own fears and limitations and traumas and ability to act and connect and relate.
 So much of the film’s first half gets into those negatives and restraints.
 We fall prey to capitalism because of damage and hang ups.
 We’re looking for someone or something to direct us, to guide us, because so many feel incapable of guiding themselves.

 Jack has insomnia, so he goes to the doctor for an answer.
-He’s sad, so he goes to grief group for an answer.
-Later in the movie, Tyler tell’s this story (which is actually Jack’s story): “My Dad never went to college, so of course it’s real important that I go.
+The doctor tells him to go to testicular cancer therapy to understand pain, so he goes, hoping to find an answer.
+Later in the movie, Tyler tells this story (which is actually Jack’s story): “My Dad never went to college, so of course it’s real important that I go.
 So I graduate, I call him up long-distance and say, ‘Now what?’
 He says, ‘Get a job.’
 So, I’m 25, I call again and say, ‘Now what?’
 He says, ‘I dunno.
 Get married.'”

 Jack didn’t need a doctor to tell him what was wrong.
 If he was being honest with himself, he’d admit that his insomnia and melancholy were a byproduct of hating his life because his life was nothing more than a cookie cutter existence.
 The proof being that when he changes his routine by adding in the grief groups—he finds relief.
 Then when he destroys his apartment—he gains confidence and even some joy.